miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 * [0] for straight driving
 * [1] to [24] for right steering angles

-In order to ensure uniform distribution the following following filters were applied for lane driving `parameters.py` (lines: 37 to 56)
+In order to ensure uniform distribution filters were applied for lane driving `parameters.py` (lines: 37 to 56)

-* [-1] random 60%
+* [-1] random 60%,
-* [0] random 10%
+* [0] random 10%,
 * [1] random 60%

-And the following for recovery driving:
+And the following filters for recovery driving:

-* from section [-5] to [5] random 10% of data was used
+* from section [-5] to [5] random 10% of data was used.

 Figure below shows example of manipulated data distribution for lane driving on track one.

 ![alt text][image1]